Gunjan-2002/K8s_Job_Portal_Application/README.md

-This is a Job Portal Application built using MERN tech stack.
-Thank you @Zeeshu911 for this code.
+## This is a Job Portal Application built using MERN tech stack.
+I deployed this project on local /bKubernetes Cluster/b.

+Special thanks to @Zeeshu911